 We teach the values through assemblies, class trips and visits, visiting speakers, making links in the curriculum (see our curriculum map) and stories (last year, Year Three were taught democracy through a lesson on being a citizen in Athenian society), in school elections, community projects.

 This year we also have School Ambassadors.
-School Ambassadors are selected after being interviewed by the Chair of Governors.
-They will work closely with the Headteacher, PTA and School Governors to promote and represent the school.
+School Ambassadors were selected after being interviewed by the Chair of Governors.
+They work closely with the Headteacher, PTA and School Governors to promote and represent the school.

 If you want to know more about what Parliament does for us then watch this video.